Jackie Arklöv: In prison

 On 8 June 2001, Arklöv confessed that he killed the two policemen in Malexander.
-Olsson and Axelsson moved a petition for a new trial to the Supreme Court, but that court regarded the life sentence as written in such a way that Arklöv's confession would not change anything.
+Olsson and Axelsson moved a petition for a new trial to the Supreme Court of Sweden, but that court regarded the life sentence as written in such a way that Arklöv's confession would not change anything.
 The petition was rejected.
 At the same time Arklöv said he had abandoned his Nazi beliefs and had contacted the Exit group for support.
 Arklöv is serving his life sentence at the Kumla High Security Prison.
 He is an artist, and had seven paintings put out on an exhibition for prison art at Långholmen in Stockholm.
 His paintings often depicts historical battle scenes, nature landscapes, surrealism, caricatures and war memories.

 In October 2010, Arklöv requested a time-limited imprisonment, but this was denied.

 In May 2016, Arklöv was moved to the prison in Storboda because he had an inappropriate relationship with one of the guards at the last prison.
 In October 2016 Arklöv was assaulted by his fellow inmates in Storboda prison.

+In June 2023, his sentence was commuted to 41 years, a decision that was appealed by the prosecution, but upheld.
+In April 2025, his request to be moved to a less secure prison were denied.